Azure/AML-Kubernetes/docs/azureml-aks-ta-support.md

 - AKS cluster with authorized IP range
 - Private AKS with public FQDN configuration

+📣 This feature has been deployed in the public cloud(AzureCloud).
+AzureUSGovernment, AzureChinaCloud and AirGap clouds have not enabled this feature.

-For public AzureCloud(not AzureUSGovernment and AzureChinaCloud), you could (re/)attach your compute to enable it; you can verify if the feature has been enabled on your AKS cluster with following steps:
+Once the feature is deplyed to your regions, you could (re/)attach your compute to enable it; you can verify if the feature has been enabled on your AKS cluster with following steps:
 - Verify that ```Microsoft.MachineLearningServices/workspaces/mlworkload``` role binding is created in AKS cluster. **Note**: AzureML role binding is per workspace, if your AKS cluster is shared among multiple workspace, you should have AzureML role binding for each workspace.
 ```shell
     az aks trustedaccess rolebinding list --resource-group <resource-group> --cluster-name <cluster-name>